 When Warehouse Alliance 501(c)3 puts on concerts at the Warehouse, young adults come from all over Wisconsin, Minnesota, and Iowa.
-If the performers are exciting enough, people drive from as far away as Illinois, Upper Michigan, and North Dakota.
+If the performers are exciting enough, people drive from as far away as Illinois, Upper Michigan, and the Dakotas.
 These people help support the community as much as they help support the Warehouse.

 Travelers and bands spend money on hotel rooms in La Crosse.
 They sometimes get to town early enough to catch a matinee movie.
 They buy footwear, they buy gifts for families back home, they service their vehicles at local auto repair shops and truck repair shops.

 While in town early, concertgoers sometimes combine their concert day with a tour of Viterbo University, Western Technical College, or the University of Wisconsin-La Crosse.
 Students have cited their reason for choosing La Crosse as their location for higher learning was that they would get to see bands they, love playing at the Warehouse.

 Warehouse is an economic engine for the community at large, and a long-term community development engine, as these bands and concertgoers often come back to the city just to vacation.
 They frequently comment on the City’s major accomplishment of saving a central core of historic buildings, as many cities destroy those buildings first, in the name of progress.
 They love the river, the parks, Grandad’s Bluff, and especially the friendliness of the people.

 Various band members from cities across the US will stop in to say hello when they come to town on vacation.
 It is always great to know that the hospitality and uniqueness of La Crosse motivated someone who has traveled the entire country to come back here for vacation, when their choices for time off locales are limitless.

 The downtown area has always been an entertainment district, although mostly focused on bars.